yamunasoftware/MySadhana/README.md

 The navigation bar on the left of the screen is the main point of operation with the app.
-The "New" button creates a new note, the "Reset" button allows you to reset the dashboard, the "Copy" button copies your login code, the "Exit" button logs you out of your current device, and the "Close" button opens a dialogue for you to fully close your MySadhana account.
+The "New" button creates a new note, the "Reset" button allows you to reset the dashboard, the "Copy" button copies your login code, the "Enable" button allows you to enable push notification for your device, the "Exit" button logs you out of your current device, and the "Close" button opens a dialogue for you to fully close your MySadhana account.

 In the dashboard, you can see a search bar that allows you to search for the things that you want